Planning Your Expedition

 The Department of Foreign Affairs and Trade's (DFAT) online passport services has detailed information about renewing or applying for a new passport.
 Visit their website at: DFAT Passport Website

 Papua New Guinea Tourist Visa

-- PNG Consulates are in Sydney, Brisbane, Canberra and Cairns.
+- For Australians, PNG Consulates are in Sydney, Brisbane, Canberra and Cairns.